 DO YOU AGREE WITH MY CHOICES?

-But it’s the courage, honesty and leadership which all five displayed in the achievement of their feats, traits which are sadly seen as impediments to success nowadays.
-The ability of the above five to take action and inspire others only highlights the weakness in character of modern life’s procrastinators and self-serving yes men.
-If role models are needed to reverse this trend then look no further than John B, Tom, Brendan, Hugh and Daniel.
+But it’s the courage and honesty which all displayed in the achievement of their feats, traits which are sadly seen as impediments to success nowadays.
+The ability of the above to take action and inspire others only highlights the weakness in character of modern life’s procrastinators and self-serving yes men and women.

 I hope this blog post is informative and entertaining.
 But most of all I hope my choices and conclusion encourage debate.
 So let the courage and honesty begin.